-If you think social media strategy for nonprofits is a lot of sound and fury signifying nothing, think again.
-Or read Why Schrewd Nonprofit Fundraisers Need to Own Social Media.
+If you think social media marketing strategy for nonprofits is a lot of sound and fury signifying nothing, think again.

 Ever hear the old advertising adage that folks need to see/hear something at least 7 times before they notice it?
 Our airspace is so congested these days I wouldn’t be surprised if folks today must be exposed to your nonprofit brand as many as 20 times before they take notice.

-This means you need to avail yourself of multiple communication channels if you want a prospective donor to respond positively when your fundraising appeal crosses their threshold.
+This means you need to avail yourself of multiple communication channels if you want a prospective donor to respond positively when your nonprofit fundraising appeal crosses their threshold.
 Even though the bulk of money is still raised offline, it’s no longer enough to simply be in the mail.
 Social media is the new nonprofit advertising.
 And a successful social media marketing strategy becomes the key to success.

 And it’s not just because online giving is growing.
 Or because increasing numbers of supporters will first encounter you online.